5 Things Agents Won’t Tell You.

 Part Two: Agent Marketing Benefits Them Not You.

 The goal of agents is to get more buyers and sellers.
 Agents can do that by using your property to get them more visibility.
-As shown in part one of this No. 2, the Multiple Listing Service will result in a sale of your home.
+As shown in Part One, the Multiple Listing Service will result in a sale of your home.
 So although the marketing done by these agents is unlikely to benefit you – it may create new business for the agent!

 Open houses are a great example.
 The typical home in MLS gains nothing by an open house.
 In fact, there are disadvantages to open houses – theft of your valuables is one, and liability if someone is injured is another.
 Also research has shown that homes that had an open house may sell slower than the competition (homes in the Phoenix area that didn’t hold an open house were 17% more likely to sell in 90 days, according to Redfin).